marcwiest/helixcss/README.md

 - **Containers Folder:** The containers folder holds purely structural elements that handle skeletal aspects, without ever actually looking like designed ‘things’.
 - **Components Folder:** The components folder holds specific UI elements like buttons and badges.
-- **Utilities Folder:** Utilities are small declaration classes that are useful when manipulating components.
+- **Utilities Folder:** Utilities are classes that help manipulate containers and components.

 #### CSS3

-Contains mixins that take care of CSS3 browser consistencies.
+These mixins take care of CSS3 browser consistencies.
 This eliminate the need for a 3rd party framework and allows for compiling on the server with, for example, [scssphp](http://leafo.net/scssphp/).

 ## Responsive Sizing